ManishaBathini/ai-mock-interview-platform/README.md

 ## 🌐 Live Demo

 **Application:** https://ai-mock-interview-platform-peach-xi.vercel.app/

-Note: The backend is hosted on Render Free Tier and may take up to 60 seconds to wake up after periods of inactivity.
+> Note: The backend is hosted on Render's free tier and may take up to 60 seconds to wake up after periods of inactivity.

 ---

 ## 🚀 Key Features